|

 Activity 5.1

-(1) List down some reasons why you think that reports from monitoring or evaluation exercises are not always made widely available.
+(1) List down some reasons why you think that reports from monitoring

 (2) What steps might be taken to rectify the situation?